tjibbevanderlaan/chromeos-filesystem-sftp/docs/code_structure.md

 * Get the fingerprint with [libssh2_hostkey_hash()](http://www.libssh2.org/libssh2_hostkey_hash.html).
 * Get the fingerprint algorithm with [libssh2_session_methods](http://www.libssh2.org/libssh2_session_methods.html).

 Then, the OnHandshakeFinished() of the SftpEventHandler interface is called from the ConnectAndHandshakeImpl() function with the fingerprint and the algorithm.
+After confirming the fingerprint by the user, this script starts the following authentication process (for instance, the AuthenticateImpl() function has the processes):

+* Get the authentication type list from the SFTP server with [libssh2_userauth_list()](http://www.libssh2.org/libssh2_userauth_list.html).
+* Check whether the authentication type which the user specified is included in the server's authentication type list.
+If not exists, an exception is thrown.
+* When the user specified "password" as the authentication type, authenticate the user with [libssh2_userauth_password()](http://www.libssh2.org/libssh2_userauth_password.html).
+* When the user specified "keyboard-interactive" as the authentication type, authenticate the user with [libssh2_userauth_keyboard_interactive()](http://www.libssh2.org/libssh2_userauth_keyboard_interactive.html).
+* When the user specified "publickey" as the authentication type, authenticate the user with [libssh2_userauth_publickey_fromfile()](http://www.libssh2.org/libssh2_userauth_publickey_fromfile.html).
+The private key file is read from the file system mounted at the SftpInstance initialization.
+* After the authentication, turn on the non-blocking mode for the libssh2 with [libssh2_session_set_blocking()](http://www.libssh2.org/libssh2_session_set_blocking.html).
+* Create the libssh2 SFTP Session with [libssh2_sftp_init()](http://www.libssh2.org/libssh2_sftp_init.html).

+After the processes above, the OnAuthenticationFinished() function of the SftpEventHandler interface is called from the AuthenticateImpl() function.

 ### [/app/nacl_src/sftp_event_listener.h](https://github.com/yoichiro/chromeos-filesystem-sftp/blob/master/app/nacl_src/sftp_event_listener.h)